Man Up | Ep. 225 • December 22, 2017

 Also closed out our longest running live course recently, and getting very busy with creating the content for the final event for that.
 Welcome back to Man Up.
 I’ve got a question here from the Man Up private Facebook group which you should join.
 Click the link.
 Join the group.
 This one comes from Tommy.
 Tommy wrote his entire two-screen question in one paragraph.
 If you want to get your question answered by me or just get more engagement from the group, which is now over 21,000 guys and a few women, make sure that you have proper punctuation, that you have good grammar.
 That helps us understand what you’re trying to say better, and have paragraphs.
 That really helps.

 I’m going to try to condense this.
 “Thank you for all the free information.”
 You’re welcome, Tom.
-“My situation is, I’ve been in an on and off relationship with a woman 10 years older than myself.
+“My situation is, I’ve been in an on-again, off-again relationship with a woman 10 years older than myself.
 She has two children from a 20-year relationship.
 She was 37 when she left that relationship.
 I met her when she started working with me, her 39, me 30.”
 Those are the facts that we get the context.

 “And then I had the balls to ask her out for a date.
 It was amazing.
 We had so much fun, and then problems began.
 She told me from the beginning she wasn’t looking for a serious, long-term thing.”
 Things to pay attention to right here in the question.
-When she was 37, she was in a 20-year relationship with this guy, but she told him, because he doesn’t know the ex-husband, because of abuse and controlling behavior.
+When she was 37, she was in a 20-year relationship with this guy, but she told him, because he doesn’t know the husband, ex-guy, ex-boyfriend or husband, because of abuse and controlling behavior.
 We’re always getting it from the woman’s perspective.

 Whenever that happens and she’s stayed in it for 20 years, even if she was forced to stay in it, but obviously she lives in a free world so she could’ve left, that creates a psychological effect.
 It’s important to understand that background, that she was in an abusive relationship, so she says, and that she was with a man who exhibited controlling behavior.